Adoption Panel and Agency Decision Maker's Decision

 - The recommendation and reasons of the Adoption Panel and any Independent Review Panel under the Independent Review Mechanism; and

-- The final minutes of the Adoption Panel including any minutes from adjourned Panel meetings and the Independent Review Panel:
+- The final minutes of the Adoption Panel including any minutes from adjourned Panel meetings and the Independent Review Panel.
+Adoption Panel takes place after the ADM Panel if a child is to be considered for a match:

 - *The child's ascertainable wishes and feelings regarding the decision (considered in the light of the child's age and understanding);